notealoud/bbbdg/src/site/notes/Nicola Fisher Writer/Pages/start.md

 ![](https://source.unsplash.com/KjnR2yEgit0/1900x1200)

+“The most valuable real estate in the world is the graveyard.
+There lie millions of half-written books, ideas never launched, and talents never developed.
+Most people die with everything still inside of them.
+The way to live is to create.
+Die empty.
+Get every idea out of your head and into reality.
+Calling yourself creative doesn’t make it true.
+Make finishing your top priority.” ~ Derek Sivers, How to Live

 ## welcome to my digital garden

 I'm Nicola, and I'm most at home with tech, spending time with cows and being out in nature.